 These wireless accessories aim to improve the signal to noise ratio for use at home or during play activities or group/sport lessons.
 The accessories offered will have depended upon which company you have chosen.

-You will have been asked to choose one of the following:
+You will have been asked to choose the following:

 Compilot with either of the following: